-There are various national groups which can help by giving information, advice and support (see below).
+There are various national groups which can help by giving information, advice and support.
 They, or your doctor or practice nurse, may also be able to put you in touch with a local group for face-to-face support.

 You can also get leaflets, books, CDs, DVDs, MP3s, etc, on relaxation and combating stress.
-They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax, and possibly ease anxiety symptoms.
-See separate leaflet called Stress and Tips on How to Avoid It for more details.
+They teach simple deep-breathing techniques and other measures to relieve stress, help you to relax and possibly ease anxiety symptoms.
+See separate leaflets called Stress and Tips on How to Avoid It and Anxiety - Self-help Guides.